 Carbohydrates and protein provide most of the daily calorie needs.
 Fat is used for the remaining calories.
-For good health, the Dietary Reference Intakes (DRI) recommend a diet low in saturated fat, trans fat, and cholesterol, and one which provides 20 to 35 percent of the daily calories intake from fat.
+For good health, the Dietary Reference Intakes (DRI) recommend a diet low in saturated fat and trans fat, and one which provides 20 to 35 percent of the daily calories intake from fat.